-In recent decades, researches have clarified, to AD pathology. some extent, the First. investigations concentrated were on neurotransmitter dysfunctions; "Cholinergic deficit theory" came out of those efforts and led to Acetylcholine esterase inhibitors (AChEIs) like Tacrin, Rivastigmin, Donepezil, and Galantamin [4].
+In recent decades, researches have clarified, to pathology. the AD some extent, First. investigations were concentrated on neurotransmitter dysfunctions; "Cholinergic deficit theory" came out of those efforts and led to Acetylcholine esterase inhibitors (AChEIs) like Tacrin, Rivastigmin, Donepezil, and Galantamin [4].
 NMDA blockers were also found in the same circumstances.
 Memantin is the only member of this group which was approved by FDA in 2003 for moderate to severe AD [5].
 Both the aforementioned treatments provide temporary and modest improvement in cognitive impairment without affecting the disease drastically [6].

 More recently, the "Amyloid Cascade hypothesis" as a new hypothesis emphasizes the impact of amyloid plaques on the pathology of AD [7, 8].
 According to this hypothesis, there is an increased production or decreased clearance of beta amyloid (A β) in the brains of AD patients [6].
-This hypothesis suggested that the mismetabolism of amyloid precursor protein (APP) is the initiating event in AD pathogenesis, which results in the aggregation of $A\beta$, specifically Aβ42.
+This hypothesis suggested that the mismetabolism of amyloid precursor protein (APP) is the initiating event in AD pathogenesis, which results in the aggregation of A β , specifically Aβ42.
 Formation of neurotic plaques would result in other pathological events such as inflammatory responses, free radical formation, oxidative stress, formation of neurofibrillary tangles (NFTs), disruption of synaptic connections which would result in decreased neurotransmitters, death of tangle-bearing neurons, and dementia [8].
-To examine this hypothesis, numerous clinical trials, in order to production decrease $A\beta$ or increase $A\beta$ clearance, have been conducted recently, yet only some of them have shown mild benefit [9].
+To examine this hypothesis, numerous clinical trials, in order to production or increase AB decrease A_β clearance, have been conducted recently, yet only some of them have shown mild benefit [9].
 Following the failure of "Amyloid Cascade hypothesis" to cover all aspects of the disease, a hypothesis has been more recently new developed in which $A\beta$ deposition be explained as an effect rather than the cause of AD [10, 11].
 Nowadays, AD is considered a multipathological disease and therefore, simple theories cannot cover all aspects of the disease.
 This complexity needs therapies with multitarget characteristics and natural products -with wide variety of compounds- may be appropriate candidates for investigating anti-AD treatments.